wizardmanannan/CX16Agi/README.md

 Permission to use his code has been obtained in written form: https://github.com/lanceewing/agile/issues/65

-The original MEKA source code is included in the root of this repo in a an archive called Meka.zip
+The original MEKA source code is included in the root of this repo in an archive called Meka.zip

 MEKA is written in C, hence this project depends on CC65.
 KickC may be considered in a future enhancement.